 - Notifying financial institutions and other companies with whom you do business.

-- Disputing incorrect information on your credit report, including late payments, accounts you don’t own and accounts in collection.
+- Disputing inaccurate information on your credit report, including late payments, accounts you don’t own and accounts in collection.

 - Dealing with debt collection agencies.

-When you catch identity theft early due to changes on your credit report, fighting the effects of identity theft can be much easier.
+When you catch signs of fraud early on your credit report, recovering from identity theft can be much easier.
 You’ll be able to respond quickly and prevent further damage to your credit from occurring.

 Clearing up identity theft issues can create out-of-pocket costs for victims, ranging from less than $100 to $1,000 or more.
 Victims who had fraudulent accounts opened in their name or had personal data misused tend to see greater loss than other fraud victims.
 Out-of-pocket costs may include hiring lawyers or other consultants, corresponding with multiple parties and other recovery expenses.